godmoves/PhoenixGo/training/different_steps/README.md

 ### Conclusion

+- As the training steps become longer, the net is also stronger.
-- The longer training steps, the stronger net.
-Even the result in loss and accuracy is similar in 800k and 1600k, the performance is quite different.
+- Even the result in loss and accuracy is similar in 800k and 1600k, the performance is quite different.
-- The training data shows that the training procedure is quite reproducible.
+- The initial part of training result shows that the training procedure is quite reproducible.